-But parish clerk Victoria Brain told members that a safety inspection had found three of the posts had deteriorated and recommended they be missed out this year.
+But parish clerk Victoria Brain told members a safety inspection had found three of the posts had deteriorated and recommended they be missed out this year.

 Ms Brain said “lockdown and various other delays” had pushed back the planned inspection.